Federal Student Financial Aid

 After completing the FAFSA, go to our Virtual FA office.

-3. New SIOM Students Must Complete Direct Loan Entrance Counseling
+3. New SIEAM Students Must Complete Direct Loan Entrance Counseling

 If you have not previously received a student loan through SIEAM, you must complete Direct Loan Entrance Counseling before you can receive a Direct Loan.
 If you are planning to apply for a PLUS loan, make sure to complete the correct counseling session for PLUS loan borrowers.
 A Federal Student Aid PIN is required to complete online Direct Loan Entrance Counseling.